-when you give financial advice, such as in your statement of advice document; and
+> when you give financial advice, such as in your statement of advice document; and

-Financial advice providers must obtain a transitional licence between Q4 2019 and Q2 2020 (estimated);
+> Financial advice providers must obtain a transitional licence between 25 November 2019 and early 2021;

-Full licence applications expected to open Q2 2020 (estimated);
+> Full licence applications will open in early 2021;

-We await details of licence criteria from the Financial Markets Authority.
+> We await details of licence criteria from the Financial Markets Authority.